raspberrypilearning/lego-plotter/en/step_1.md

 + Python 3
 + The Vcgencmd Python3 library:

+--- collapse ---
+---
+title: Installing the Vcgencmd python library
+---
+Make sure you are connected to the internet.

-Install on your Raspberry Pi with
+Open the terminal on your Raspberry Pi by pressing `Ctrl + Alt + T` on your keyboard.

-`sudo pip3 install vcgencmd`
+At the prompt type: `sudo pip3 install vcgencmd` and press Enter.

+Wait for the confirmation message (it won't take long) then close the terminal window.

+--- /collapse ---

 ### Downloads